greenelab/knowledge-graph-review/manuscript.md

 This approach was able to identify 543,405 disease gene associations [@5gG8hwv7] and 792,730 high confidence protein protein interactions [@iihNCsNX], but is limited to only using PubMed abstracts.

 Full text articles are able to dramatically enhance relationship detection [@DGlWGDEt; @pLAIFXqP].
-Westergaard et al., used a co-occurrence approach, similar to DISEASES [@5gG8hwv7] and STRING [@iihNCsNX], to mine full articles for protein-protein interactions and other protein related information [@DGlWGDEt].
+Westergaard et al. used a co-occurrence approach, similar to DISEASES [@5gG8hwv7] and STRING [@iihNCsNX], to mine full articles for protein-protein interactions and other protein related information [@DGlWGDEt].
 The authors discovered that full text provided better prediction power than using abstracts alone, which suggests that future text mining approaches should consider using full text to increase detection power.

 Unsupervised extractors often treat different biomedical relationships as multiple isolated problems.
 An alternative to this perspective is to capture all different types at once.
 Clustering is an approach that accomplish this concept of simultaneous extraction.
-Percha et al., used a biclustering algorithm on generated dependency parse trees to group sentences within PubMed abstract [@CSiMoOrI].
+Percha et al. used a biclustering algorithm on generated dependency parse trees to group sentences within PubMed abstract [@CSiMoOrI].
 Each cluster was manually curated to determine which relationship each group represented.
 This approach captured 4,451,661 dependency paths for 36 different groups [@CSiMoOrI].
 Despite the success, this approach suffered from technical issues such as dependency tree parsing errors.